kiamchyearktng/R2PrismEditor/README.md

 Those looking to fork the project can do so at will for non-commercial purposes, as long as credit is given to me, plus the three individuals mentioned above.

 Visit the [Remnant Toolkit](https://www.remnant2toolkit.com) and [its discord](https://discord.gg/kgVaU3zAQ7) for more helpful tools and discussion relating to Remnant 2.

+## Latest changes

+### v0.1.0
+- Enabled load in place and save steam buttons
+- Reworded some warnings more strongly
+- v0.1.0 executable released